-Meet My Parents (part 1)Family Journey .
-Katie .
-Katie, the Cleaning Lady
+Meet My Parents (part 1)Family .
+Katie's Ramblings .
+My Family by Katie

 This blog is something I have started off and on over the years, but have never published.
 This is a chapter in the story of two extra-ordinary people, who disguise themselves as simple, plain people.
 This is the story of my parents, Robert Floyd and Patricia Faye (Rowe) Linton.